 Apply RBAC for sidecars and the CSI driver.

-Perform static or dynamic provisioning of PVs using the CSI plugin as the provisioner.
+Perform static or dynamic provisioning of PersistentVolumes (PVs) using the CSI plugin as the provisioner.

 CSI driver deployment¶

-In the context of Kubernetes clusters, containerized CSI drivers typically
+in containers.
+In the context of Kubernetes clusters, containerized CSI drivers

 StatefulSets for managing the cluster-wide logic and